Spin-3/2 dark matter in a simple $t$-channel model: Constraints

 where $c$ is taken to be 1/2. $g_{*}(X_{F})$ is the number of degrees of freedom at the freeze-out temperature, and is taken to be 92 for our estimate, and $g\,=\,4$.

 The annihilation cross-section for the co-annihilation processes $\chi\,S(V)\,\rightarrow\,u\,g$ in this limit are given by

 and

 To calculate the relic density we have implemented the $t$-channel scalar and vector interactions with SM quarks and spin-3/2 DM, including the relevant co-annihilation processes, in \texttt{micrOMEGAS}~\cite{Belanger:2014vza}.
 Note that this numerically solves the Boltzmann equation by taking the full expressions of the annihilation cross-section.
-We have checked the relic abundance in the non-degenerate parameter space for some representative values of the parameters, and found them to be in agreement with the numerical calculations done by \texttt{micrOMEGAS}.
+We have checked the relic abundance in the non-degenerate parameter space for some representative values of the parameters, and found them to be in agreement with the numerical calculations done by the package \texttt{micrOMEGAS}.
 The necessary model files for \texttt{micrOMEGAS} were built using \texttt{FeynRules}~\cite{Alloul:2013bka}.
-In Figure~\ref{Figure:1} we show the contour graphs in the DM mass and the mass splitting ratio $r\,-\,1$ in the left panels, and between $m_{\chi}$ and couplings in the right panels.
-The colour gradients correspond to the Yukawa couplings in the right panels, and to the mass splitting ratio in the left panels, to confirm to the observed relic density $\Omega_{\rm DM}h^{2}\,\simeq\,0.12$.
+In Figure~\ref{Figure:1} we show the contour graphs in the DM-mediator mass plane.
+The colour gradients correspond to the Yukawa couplings to conform to the observed relic density density $\Omega_{\rm DM}h^{2}\,\simeq\,0.12$.
+In the top panel we have shown the allowed values of the DM and mediator masses for the dimension-4 interaction term for the vector interaction.
+This case is not dependent on the cut-off scale and we find that co-annihilation is important for DM particle masses up to roughly 1.5~TeV.
+The middle and the bottom panels are for dimension-5 vector and scalar mediator cases respectively.
+The left panels correspond to a cut-off scale of 1~TeV and the right ones to the cut-off scale of 5~TeV.
+For 1~TeV cut-off scale, we observed that co-annihilation channel is becoming important as compared to the self-annihilation processes for all DM masses.
+We have restricted the vector couplings within the perturbative limit namely $c_\chi^V < \sqrt{4 \pi}$.
+In the case of the 5~TeV cut-off scale, as can be seen from the right hand middle and bottom panels, co-annihilation does not seem to play any significant role.
 In the parameter space in which co-annihilation is not important, comparatively large Yukawa couplings are required to obtain the required relic density.
-In the co-annihilation region on the other hand, we find the couplings to be reduced for almost all DM masses both for the scalar and vector mediator cases.
-We find that with the increase in DM masses, the co-annihilation channels take over the DM self annihilation processes and the co-annihilation channels involving gauge interactions alone are able to depress the relic density below the observed value.
-We see from the left-hand panels that there are two regions in the DM mass, one around $80\,\text{GeV}\leq\,m_{\chi}\,\leq\,100\,\text{GeV}$ and another one around $300\,\text{GeV}\leq\,m_{\chi}\,\leq\,400\,\text{GeV}$, where the co-annihilation processes result in a sharp drop in the couplings required for the requisite relic density.